joncamp/quicklink2dotnet/QuickLink2DotNet/QuickLink2DotNet/README.txt

 	12. Run your program.

 NOTES:
-	I could not make the API call "QLAPI_GetVersion()" work.
+	1. I could not make the API call "QLAPI_GetVersion()" work.
 I finally decided it was not important enough to make myself insane over.
 If anyone else happens to know how to get it working, please let me know.

+	2. There is a known problem with QuickLink2 software.
+Sometimes when the QuickLink2 API is initially started, the eye tracker continuously looses and then relocates the use eyes every few seconds.
+When this happens, just restart your program until it works properly.
+Note that the problem only occurs when QuickLink2 is started, so it won't suddenly start happening while you are using a program.
+If it happens, you will know right away.